charlesknipp/economics/the regression script/regression.md

 *Side note: we need to downgrade scipy to version 1.2.1 because statsmodels is not updated to comply with scipy's newly defined factorials (unless you get it straight from the git repository)*

 Now in order to run the damn thing, punch in the file path into cmd and hit enter.
-If that doesn't work then you're :POOP: out of luck @noah_deitrick
+If that doesn't work then you're :POOP: out of luck @nayod78

+-[x] Automate heteroskedasticity corrected standard errors -[ ] Allow users to input FRED data sets in the console (and work properly) -[ ] Call from a server of existing users and store their queries